parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 The OIDC authentication is working correctly.
 Now we will manage our NGINX Plus deployment with Instance Manager

-1. Open a new tab in Firefox and put https://10.1.1.6 into the browser url field and launch the page.
+1. Open a new tab in Firefox and put https://nim.f5lab.com into the browser url field and launch the page (accept the risk and continue).

 .. image:: ../images/nms_login.png